 Amanda Marie was born and raised in Washington State, and has lived all over the United States – most recently in Brooklyn, New York.
-A third-generation bartender and first-generation college student, their graduate work focuses on the implications and relationships that develop through tipped work and the ways that tipped labour exists on the border of the formal and informal economies.
+A third-generation bartender and first-generation college student, their graduate work focuses on the implications and relationships that develop through the murky world where the formal and informal economy intersect, as well as the way gender and hegemonic masculinity inform reactions to job loss.
 After a strange, varied, and mostly interesting career in both the coffee and spirits industries, they decided to return to school and recently graduated with a bachelor’s in history from Hunter College in New York City where their studies were mainly focused on the history of the Americas in the 19th and 20th century.
 Their department named them the Paula Kaplowitz Enns memorial scholarship recipient for exceptional undergraduate student.

 Project Statement